Smooth Skin: How To Get It With 11 Tips From Dermatologists

 On the flip side, you can actually eat to benefit your skin by eating low-inflammation foods (to avoid the dreaded "leaky gut"), as well as antioxidants (to protect the body from free radicals), as well as nutrients to hydrate internally.

-Exercise and your skin health have a very strong connection, which essentially comes down to improved circulation.
+Exercise and your skin health have a very strong connection, which essentially comes down to improved circulation5.
 See, your skin needs nutrients to thrive—but being the outermost layer of the body, it's often the last to receive it.
 One way to help ensure your skin is receiving adequate blood flow, and therefore oxygen and nutrients, is through exercise.

 See a professional.